PrismarineJS/bedrock-protocol/CONTRIBUTING.md

 CONTRIBUTING.md

-Contributions are always welcome :)
+Contributions are always welcome :).
+If you have any questions, please discuss on the Discord or in a Discussion.

 ## Updating

 Good sources for the Minecraft bedrock protocol are [gophertunnel](https://github.com/Sandertv/gophertunnel/tree/master/minecraft/protocol/packet), [ClouburstMC's protocol library](https://github.com/CloudburstMC/Protocol) and [PocketMine](https://github.com/pmmp/PocketMine-MP/tree/stable/src/pocketmine/network/mcpe/protocol).

+Protocol updates need to happen in two places: in minecraft-data to update the protocol schema (the actual data structures for the packets) and here in the protocol library side.
+If no changes to the underlying protocol are made aside from packet structure changes (add, remove, modify packets) then the only change needed in bedrock-protocol is to update the README documentation and some constants in `src/options.js` (update the CURRENT_VERSION).

 Steps to update:
+* Update the protocol data in minecraft-data : see the instructions [here](https://github.com/PrismarineJS/minecraft-data/blob/master/doc/bedrock.md).
-* Add the version to src/options.js
+  * Find the relevant changes to the protocol for the current version
-* Open [data/latest/proto.yml](https://github.com/PrismarineJS/bedrock-protocol/tree/new/data/latest) and add, remove or modify the updated packets (see the [Packet serialization](#Packet_serialization) notes at the bottom for info on syntax)
+  * Update the [.YML files](https://github.com/PrismarineJS/minecraft-data/tree/master/data/bedrock/latest) in minecraft-data accordingly (see the [Packet serialization](#Packet_serialization) notes at the bottom here for info on syntax)
-* Save and make sure to update the !version field at the top of the file
+  * Then follow the steps to build the protocol .YML files into JSON
+  * Do a release of the minecraft-data package
+* Add the version to `src/options.js` here
-* Run `npm run build` and `npm test` to test
+* Run `npm run build` and `npm test` to test that everything is OK

+### Development

+For development purposes, you can easily alter the protocol locally without a remote minecraft-data release :
+* Run `npm install` on the root of this repo after git cloning
+* Open `node_modules/minecraft-data/minecraft-data/data/bedrock/latest/` and update the .YML files as you need, following the schema at the bottom (make sure to update '!version' if you are changing version)
+* Go back to the root of this repo and run `npm run build`.
+* Then `npm test` ; the protocol changes should be automatically applied

+For example, [here](https://github.com/PrismarineJS/minecraft-data/pull/467/files) is a PR for the update to 1.17.30 in minecraft-data - [here](https://github.com/PrismarineJS/bedrock-protocol/pull/150/files) is an accompanying change for bedrock-protocol.

 ## Code structure